 A Morton’s Neuroma is a swelling of one of the nerves in the ball of the foot.
-Typically you will know you have a neuroma if you start to experience pain the ball of your foot.
+Typically you will know you have a neuroma if you start to experience pain in the ball of your foot.
 People describe the pain as shooting, numbness, burning or stabbing.
 It is intermittent, meaning that it comes and goes.
-Generally the pain gets worse with time.
-At first, the area may become a little bit numb for a few minutes in a pair of tight shoes, but this could develop over weeks or months to the point where you have an intense stabbing pain in the foot every time you stand or walk for more than a few minutes.
+Generally, the pain gets worse with time.
+At first, the area may become a little bit numb for a few minutes in a pair of tight shoes, but this could develop over weeks or months to the point where you have intense stabbing pain in the foot every time you stand or walk for more than a few minutes.

-- The swelling is thought to be from trauma of the nerve i.e. pressure from surrounding bones.
+- The swelling is thought to be from trauma of the nerve i.e. pressure from surrounding bones

-- The swelling is benign, not cancerous.
+- The swelling is benign, not cancerous

-- It is more common in women.
+- It is more common in women

-- It is made worse by certain shoes or activities.
+- It is made worse by certain shoes or activities

 A diagnosis of a neuroma can often be achieved by a podiatrist by taking a thorough history of symptoms and a range of clinical examination tests.
 A podiatrist can also differentiate your condition from a range of other common and more rare causes of pain in the ball of the foot.
 Achieving a correct diagnosis is very important in formulating the correct treatment plan for you.

 Most neuromas affect the area behind and between the third and fourth toes.
-However they can also effect the second and third toes and more rarely the fourth and fifth toes.
+However, they can also affect the second and third toes and more rarely the fourth and fifth toes.
 Diagnostic imaging tests are sometimes required if the diagnosis is not clear enough from a clinical examination alone.
 The most common imaging test is an ultrasound which can help aid the diagnosis if required.
 It is important to mention that sometimes the neuroma cannot be detected with an ultrasound machine and therefore an alternative test may be considered such as an MRI.

-2. Orthotics.
-These can be of benefit when alleviating pressure from the nerve.
+Orthotics – These can be of benefit when alleviating pressure from the nerve.
 To assess whether this is a viable option, a podiatrist will perform a biomechanical assessment and gait analysis to help determine whether an orthotic may be a suitable treatment for you.

 After having seen one of our podiatrists, if necessary we can also refer you on for:

-2. Cryosurgery.
-This is a new treatment and is used as an alternative to the traditional surgical method of excision.
+Cryosurgery – This is a new treatment and is used as an alternative to the traditional surgical method of excision.
 This procedure is less invasive and involves putting a small needle through the skin and into the neuroma which is frozen whilst it is in the foot.
 This is done under local anaesthetic.
 The success rate of this procedure seems to be equivalent to surgical excision and is thus, gaining increased popularity.
 There is only a small amount of clinical research compared with the excision option, therefore it is currently unknown whether there is a better option at present.